huangfrederick/rocket_launch_sites/README.md

 jupyter notebook
 ```

-Navigate to the `notebooks/` directory and run them sequentially (01 → 04).
+Navigate to the `notebooks/` directory and run them sequentially (collection, wrangling, visualization, classfication).

 ---